 Lesions develop during the 3rd trimester, most often in the last 2 to 3 weeks and occasionally in the last few days or postpartum.
 They usually resolve within 15 days after delivery but can take longer.
 They may recur in up to 5% of subsequent pregnancies.

-Mild symptoms are treated with topical corticosteroids (eg, 0.1% triamcinolone acetonide cream up to 6 times/day).
+Mild symptoms are treated with topical corticosteroids (eg, 0.1% triamcinolone acetonide cream up to 6 times a day).
 Rarely, more severe symptoms require systemic corticosteroids (eg, prednisone 40 mg orally once a day, tapered as tolerated).
 Short courses of systemic corticosteroids given late in pregnancy do not seem to have adverse effects on the fetus.